-- Debarment and suspension (Executive Orders Nos.
-12549 and 12689): A contract award must not be made to parties listed on the government wide exclusions list in SAM. - Amendments Procedures for amending the contract, including the scope of work and/or compensation section, and the addition of details known only once the grant project is awarded by TDA. - Termination Explaining circumstances under which the Grant Recipient or other party can cancel the contract (e.g., unsatisfactory performance). - Access to Records Provides TDA or other government entity with access to any documents of the Grant Recipient pertinent to the TxCDBG award. - Retention of Records for Four Years Retain all required records for four years after the Grant Recipient makes its final payment and all pending matters are closed.
-NOTE: The Grant Recipient must retain files beyond this period as described in Chapter 1 Administration and Reporting. - Section 3 Provision For all contracts unless otherwise specified in the Grant Agreement.21 The provision is not required for materials-only or equipment contracts and for nonconstruction services that require an advanced degree or professional licensing, including services identified in the Professional Services Procurement Act. - Equal Opportunity Clause For contracts over \$10,000.22 - Anti-lobbying certification All contracts ≥\$100,000.
+- Access to Records Provides TDA or other government entity with access to any documents of the Grant Recipient pertinent to the TxCDBG award. - Retention of Records for Four Years Retain all required records for four years after the Grant Recipient makes its final payment and all pending matters are closed.
+NOTE: The Grant Recipient must retain files beyond this period as described in Chapter 1 Administration and Reporting. - Section 3 Provision For all contracts unless otherwise specified in the Grant Agreement.23 The provision is not required for materials-only or equipment contracts and for non-construction services that require an advanced degree or professional licensing, including services identified in the Professional Services Procurement Act. - Equal Opportunity Clause For contracts over \$10,000.24 - Anti-lobbying certification All contracts ≥\$100,000.